Learning a Language

 Students who have previously studied French must take an online placement exam.
 The exam should take less than an hour and requires you to log in using your Beloit username and password.
 If you have a problem logging in, contact LITS Support at firstname.lastname@example.org.

-Students should contact Joseph Derosier (email@example.com) with any questions.
+- Students should contact Joseph Derosier (firstname.lastname@example.org) with any other questions.

 Students who have previously studied Spanish must take an online placement exam.

 - You will need to log in with your Beloit username and password, and then click the Enroll me button on the next page.
 If you have a problem logging in, contact LITS Support at email@example.com.

 - You should take the first exam (Spanish Placement Exam) unless you grew up speaking Spanish at home, in which case you should take the exam for heritage speakers only.

-- You will have 60 minutes to complete the exam.
-Upon completion you must email Sylvia Lopez (firstname.lastname@example.org) so that she can score your exam.
+- Upon completion you must email Sylvia Lopez (email@example.com) so that she can score your exam.

 Other Things to Keep in Mind